 - 1 Main bearing shell in 2/2 of each size

 - 1 set Studs and nuts for 1 main bearing

 - 1) MD required spare parts.

+- 2) All spare parts are requested by all Classes.

 - a) Only required for RS.
 To be ordered separately as option: 4 87 660 for other classification societies.

-Please note: Plate number refers to Instruction Book, Vol. III containing plates with spare parts.
+Please note: Plate number refers to Instruction Book, Vol. III containing plates with spare parts